hackernight/idea-dump/README.md

 idea-dump
 =========

-Collaboratory list of ideas, in no particular order.
+Collaboratory list of ideas for future events.

 Please see the board:  https://huboard.com/hackernight/idea-dump/